 - Vacuum or dust down any cobwebs.

-- Once the counters are cleaned, wipe down and place items back onto the counter.
+- Once the counters are cleaned, wipe down items and return them to their spot.

 Walls and Doors